-Performance criteria area Criteria success factor detail Current target LOS Current Performance Status Performance Measure Management systems and strategic planning Activity Management Plan 100% compliance - building facilities and plant are encompassed in an AMP The 2015 AMP is the first AMP to be prepared for the Aquatic Centre (it was previously incorporated into the Community Facilities AMP). Р 100% of buildings and plant are managed by an AMP, with the exception of any new buildings which will be added to the AMP in the following year.
-Financial management Operating expenses/income in accordance with funding policy and budgets Costs vs budget on capital projects 100% of projects within budget Costs vs budget on target 90% of projects within budget Р Financial performance monitoring Compliance Compliance with Building Act requirements.
+Performance criteria area Criteria success factor detail Current target LOS Current Performance Status Performance Measure Management systems and strategic planning Activity Management Plan 100% compliance - building facilities and plant are encompassed in an AMP The 2015 AMP is the first AMP to be prepared for the Aquatic Centre (it was previously incorporated into the Community Facilities AMP). ✓ 100% of buildings and plant are managed by an AMP, with the exception of any new buildings which will be added to the AMP in the following year.
+Financial management Operating expenses/income in accordance with funding policy and budgets Costs vs budget on capital projects 100% of projects within budget Costs vs budget on target 90% of projects within budget ✓ Financial performance monitoring Compliance Compliance with Building Act requirements.
 100% compliance: All facilities have a Building Warrant of Fitness that require them.
 All buildings comply with Building Act.
 0 buildings without a current Building Warrant of Fitness (100% compliance).
-All buildings comply with Building Act Р Number of buildings without current Building WoF.
+All buildings comply with Building Act ✓ Number of buildings without current Building WoF.
 Number of buildings not complying with Building Act.
 Accident prevention, monitoring and management.
 100% of site safety issues responded to within required timeframes.
-100% compliance Р Safety records audit Development and management of Fire Safety Processes.
+100% compliance √ Safety records audit Development and management of Fire Safety Processes.
 Facility has a fire safety plan, including evacuation.
 Trial evacuation held six monthly.
 Facility has a fire safety plan.
-Facility having six-monthly trial evacuations.
-P ?
+Facility having six-monthly trial evacuations. ?
 Fire safety process records Customer Service Customer satisfaction with facilities and services provided.
 85% of customers satisfied with services provided by the facility (where measured) Not measured in 2014. ?
 Results from internal survey by management contractor.
 Follow up from correspondence / complaints tracking and individual surveys.
 Timeliness of response to customer enquiries / complaints / work requests.
 80% of enquiries are responded to within prioritised timeframes.
 80% of works are completed / resolved within prioritised timeframes.
 Not measured in 2014? % of enquiries responded to within prioritised timeframes. % of works completed / resolved within prioritised timeframes. ?
 Number of and record of correspondence / complaints tracking.
-Built environment Water spaces Designed to provide for a range of aquatic recreation activities for organised and casual use within the affordability limits of the District. Р FINA compliant pool dimensions for competitive swimming.
+Built environment Water spaces Designed to provide for a range of aquatic recreation activities for organised and casual use within the affordability limits of the District. ✓ FINA compliant pool dimensions for competitive swimming.
 Features and facilities Facility includes a range of features to provide fun and convenience and cater for a range of users.
-Several types of pools, spa, fitness gym, creche and cafe available for customers to use. Р A range of good quality, well maintained facilities is provided on the site.
-Plant and equipment Modern, efficient, environmentally sustainable plant and equipment.
-Aquatic centre plant is ten years old, ageing and some due for replacement. х Water treatment and filtration systems designed to meet NZS 5826:2010.
+Several types of pools, spa, fitness gym, creche and cafe available for customers to use. √ A range of good quality, well maintained facilities is provided on the site.
+Plant and equipment Modern, efficient, environmentally Aquatic Centre plant is ten years old, Х Water treatment and filtration systems